TrueFiEng/restless/sanitizers/README.md

 ### `asObject`

 This higher-order sanitizer requires a schema in the form of an object.
 Values of the schema are sanitizers used to sanitize the values of the input.
+Unexpected keys are removed.
 Returns an object with keys and values matching the schema.

 ```javascript
 const sanitizer = asObject({ foo: asNumber, bar: asString })